KFAS Headquarter and Conference Center

 DESIGN TEAM Harshdeep Arora, Eva Castro, Rossella Corica, Micol Fronza, Dinghao Gao, Kai Gao, Ulla Hell, Holger Kehne, Sung-Ching Lo, Sprite Mau, Giulia Mariotti, Filippo Ogliani, Shail Paragkumur Patel, Chuan Wang, Ting Xu

 Landscape: Dinghao Gao, Xiaoyi Teng, Lingwei Wan, Murong Xu, Keying Zhu

 The urban design concept is based on recomposing and connecting, whilst fostering key moments from within which future growth can occur.
-We conceptualize this urban fabric as a tissue in need of further material definition to generate a strong identity; its own character informed by both, the architectural instances (de)marking places on the one hand and the movement of pedestrians, which in due time will lend itself to additional activities and further intensification of the area.
+Plasma Studio conceptualizes this urban fabric as a tissue in need of further material definition to generate a strong identity; its own character informed by both, the architectural instances (de)marking places on the one hand and the movement of pedestrians, which in due time will lend itself to additional activities and further intensification of the area.

 The KFAS Headquarters is formed by three basic elements; a plinth, a vertical block/tower and a 0 level plaza.

 The plinth forms by decreasing its height and giving space to the neighboring building, whilst lifting its northeast corner to mark its presence more fully in the plot.
 Instead, toward the southeast it folds down to gently welcome users, inviting to ascend toward its top surface and reach the viewing plaza, where an unobstructed vista opens toward the entire gulf area.

 The two volumes of the tower are sharp edged and connected by a central void that runs throughout the entire building providing ventilation, light and a variety of spaces for social gathering and relaxation within the offices setup.